ErmakovKirill/OOP_Practice/readme.md

-Small old work for training object-oriented programming
+Small old work for training object-oriented programming in C#

-Work in VS